moveit/moveit.ros.org/about/index.markdown

 title: About
 ---

-## Contact
+## License

-For media or other general queries about MoveIt!, please contact _robot.moveit@gmail.com_
+MoveIt! is open source and released under the [BSD License v3](https://opensource.org/licenses/BSD-3-Clause).
+Each individual file in the MoveIt! source code should contain a copy of the license.

 ## Citing MoveIt!

 Please use the following citation for MoveIt!

   * Ioan A. Sucan and Sachin Chitta, "MoveIt!", [Online] Available: [http://moveit.ros.org](http://moveit.ros.org)

-## License

-MoveIt! is open source and released under the BSD License.
-Each individual file in the MoveIt! source code contains a copy of the license.

 ## Maintainers